gloriagalasso/find-focal-terms/deliverables/pubmed_validation_deliverable.md

 Top 15 ground-truth mentions most frequently missed by GLiNER, counted by the number of articles (PMIDs) in which each term was not extracted.
 A term counts at most once per article even if it appears multiple times in that abstract.

+**Note:** a term appearing at the top of this chart does not mean GLiNER is particularly bad at finding it — it may simply be a very common term.
+For example, "toxicity" was missed in 16 PMIDs but correctly found in 105, giving ~87% recall for that term.
+The more telling misses are adjective forms such as "nephrotoxic" and "hypertensive", which GLiNER tends to miss because it extracts the noun form ("nephrotoxicity", "hypertension") instead.

 ---

 ## 6. Findings